navjoby/marijuana-data-project/README.md

 # marijuana-data-project
 This project aims to analyze marijuana arrests within the City of Los Angeles, dating from 2010 onwards.
-We plan to use pearson’s correlation, and k-nearest neighbors to find correlations between age, sex, race (descent code), and area (based off the 21 Community Police Stations).
-We would also like to try and figure out charges based on sex, age, and area.
-Moreover, based on certain ages and locations, we can try and see if certain areas are more likely for a specific crime related to marijuana.